 Our associates are:

-Acting as a virtual department, our vision is to bring together the expertise of all nine universities, whilst maintaining autonomous, independent institutions.
-Supported by a ten year HEFCE grant of £15.25m, we're achieving this through four main initiatives:
+Acting as a virtual department, our vision is to bring together the expertise of all seven universities, whilst maintaining autonomous, independent institutions.
+Supported by an initial five year HEFCE grant of £12.5m, followed by a second grant of £2.75m we're achieving this through four main initiatives:

 - An outreach programme to increase student interest and enrolment in physics